-10 The disruption of this service might prevent the participant providing [trading/clearing] services to new clients whose identity had not been properly verified in accordance with section 32 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) but it would not affect its ability to provide [trading/clearing] services to existing clients.
+10 The disruption of this service might prevent the participant providing clearing services to new clients whose identity had not been properly verified in accordance with section 32 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) but it would not affect its ability to provide clearing services to existing clients.

-11 The disruption of this service might prevent the participant from detecting and rectifying potential compliance breaches but it would not necessarily have a significant impact on its ability to comply with its obligations under the ASX [Name of Rules] Operating Rules.
+The disruption of this service might prevent the participant from detecting and rectifying potential compliance breaches but it would not necessarily have a significant impact on its ability to comply with its obligations under the ASX Clear Operating Rules.